-CATS AND DOGS: Just in time for half term, Horniman Museum opens its latest family-friendly exhibition, Cats and Dogs.
-It offers an insight into the creatures we share our homes with, looking at the scientific, social and cultural role that cats and dogs play in our world, and offering a chance to experience what it's like to be a dog or cat.
-12 February-20 October
+CATS AND DOGS: Horniman Museum's family-friendly exhibition, Cats and Dogs is still ongoing.
+It offers an insight into the creatures we share our homes with, looking at the scientific, social and cultural role that cats and dogs play in our world, and offering a chance to experience what it's like to be a canine or feline.
+Until 20 October

-BEATRIX POTTER: Following Winnie the Pooh and Alice in Wonderland, the V&A Museum continues it foray into children's literature with an exhibition about writer and illustrator Beatrix Potter.
+BEATRIX POTTER: Following Winnie the Pooh and Alice in Wonderland, the V&A Museum continues its foray into children's literature with an exhibition about writer and illustrator Beatrix Potter, suitable for older children and teenagers.
 The woman who brought us Peter Rabbit and co. took her inspiration from her work as a conservationist.
-Find out more and see some of her drawings and sketches in the exhibition.
-From 12 February
+Find out more and see her drawings and sketches.
+Until January 2023

 DAY TRIPS: Fancy getting out of London for a day or two?
 Take a look at our map of day trips from London for inspiration.
-Particularly child-friendly is avisit to the real-life Hundred Acre Wood as featured in AA Milne's Winnie the Pooh books, which celebrate their 95th anniversary this month.
-Wellington Country Park is also an excellent bet for energetic kids when it reopens on 19 February 2022.
+Particularly child-friendly is a visit to the real-life Hundred Acre Wood, as featured in AA Milne's Winnie the Pooh books, which celebrate their 95th anniversary this month.
+Wellington Country Park is also an excellent bet for energetic kids.

 Jubilee events in May half term